johnwils/bcrypt-salt/README.md

 Checkout the [brypt npm documentation](https://www.npmjs.com/package/bcrypt#a-note-on-rounds)

 ### maxHashTime, why default to 500ms?
 500ms is provided as a default value.
 A time that is acceptable for each use case is subjective, so not meant as a recommendation.
 Each developer can set this to what works best for them.
 A value of 1000ms might work for you, or 250ms.
-Note: anything higher then 10000ms will generate a warning because (honestly, that is ridiculous).
+Note: anything higher then 10000ms currently generates a warning.